 Kaufman received the 2001 New York State R. Neal Appleby Outstanding Teacher Educator Award and the 2002 State University of New York (SUNY) Chancellor's and President's Awards for Excellence in Teaching.
 She taught English to speakers of other languages in school and university settings across four continents and developed courses for undergraduate and graduate courses that included: TESOL Pedagogy: Theory and Practice; Content-Based Language and Literacy Development; Managing Instruction Assessment and Resources; Computers in Language Teaching; and The Bilingual Child.
 She mentored hundreds of teacher candidates in diverse school settings and provided professional development for practicing teachers worldwide.

-Kaufman is a member of the Board of Examiners of the National Council for Accreditation of Teacher Education (NCATE) and a member of the TESOL Standards Committee.
-She served as Chair and member of the TESOL Professional Development Committee and Chair of New York TESOL - Long Island region.
-She was awarded multiple single and collaborative interdisciplinary grants that have included funding from the US Department of Education for Project MORE (Mentors for Richer Education); Fund for Improvement of Post- Secondary Education (FIPSE) for Teacher Education Program Assessment (TEPA) (in collaboration with 15 SUNY Universities); NYC Board of Education for: A World of Opportunities: Literacy through Research, and several grants from New York State Education Department and BOCES/BETAC Intensive Teacher Institute in Bilingual Education and English as a Second Language.
-At Stony Brook University, she received Presidential mini-grants for Innovative Teaching Projects, Dialogues Across Differences, and Departmental Diversity Initiatives.
+Kaufman has served as a member of the Board of Examiners of the National Council for Accreditation of Teacher Education (NCATE) and as member of the International TESOL Standards Committee.
+She also served as Chair and member of the International TESOL Professional Development Committee and Chair of New York TESOL - Long Island region.
+She was awarded multiple single and collaborative interdisciplinary grants that have included funding from the US Department of Education for Project MORE (Mentors for Richer Education); Fund for Improvement of Post- Secondary Education (FIPSE) for Teacher Education Program Assessment (TEPA) (in collaboration with 15 SUNY Universities); NYC Board of Education for: A World of Opportunities: Literacy through Research, and several grants from New York State Education Department and BOCES/BETAC Intensive Teacher Institute in Bilingual Education and English as a Second Language and the State University of New York (SUNY).
+At Stony Brook University, she received Presidential mini-grants for Innovative Teaching Projects; Dialogues Across Differences; and Departmental Diversity Initiatives.